pgDora56/DoraIntroPanel/README.md

 * Auto questioning function
   * with practice mode
 * Auto copy music information
+* Support for you to give intro questions
+  * The next song can be chosen smoothly

 ## Usage
 1. Install spider monkey panel